-Item Description Color of ROI Set the color for the interest region box.
+Item Description Color ROI Set the color for the interest region box.
 Display Format Set the default display format for the M and PW/CW modes.
 Screen Saver Enable or disable the screen saver feature.
-Screen Saver Delay (min) Set the period to activate the screen saver.
-Annot Font Size Set the font size of the annotations.
+Screen Saver Delay (min) After the screen saver feature is enabled, the waiting time can be set.
+If the system is idle for a set period, it automatically enters screen saver mode.
+Exam Settings Set the maximum time allowed to activate an exam.
+Tick ExamList Add Operator, the system will add the operator in the exam list.
 Show Images In Gallery View images and cines coming with the system or imported from external storage devices.